Controlling Behavior - How Do You Attempt to Control?By Dr. Margaret Paul

 Or, you might have decided to go in the opposite direction and resist others' attempts to control you.
 You might have decided that having control over not being controlled is what is really important.
 If you struggle with procrastination, you might want consider that resistance has become a major form of control for you.

 Perhaps you decided as a child to just withdraw and shut out others' attempts to control you.
-You might have also decided to try to control your own feelings through addictions such as food, alcohol, drugs, work, TV, gambling, spending, and so on.
+As an adolescent, you might have also decided to try to control your own feelings through addictions such as food, alcohol, drugs, work, TV, video games, gambling, spending, sex, porn, and so on.

 Finally, you might have decided that avoiding your feelings by staying in your head instead of your heart is the way to feel safe from pain.
 The abandonment of your own feelings - the lack of love for yourself - results in inner emptiness.
 Your emptiness becomes like a vacuum on others' energy, pulling on others to give you the love you need to fill your inner emptiness.